tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 If you have been following along, You should now have at least 3 commits in your history.
 Run <span class="notice">git log</span> to view your history.

-To go back to a previos version, You will need some information from that previous version.
+To go back to a previous version, You will need some information from that previous version.
 That information is called the hash and to get it you run git log

 <span class="hl-info">terminal</span>
 ```bash